Introduction to 'Creating your online brand'

 Assets and media

 Now it’s time to think about what assets and media you’ll need.
-Spend your time and budget on the channels and communications methods you use to interact with your customers most.
+What are the channels you use to interact with your customers the most?
+Focus your time and money on these.
 Work through them and create a list of some of the things you’ll need.

 This will give you a really clear list of outputs you need to design either in-house or with a designer.